Exploring wind direction and SO2 concentration by circular-linear density estimation: Abstract

 The study of environmental problems usually requires the description of variables with different nature and the assessment of relations between them.
-In this work, an algorithm for flexible estimation of the joint density for a circular--linear variable is proposed.
-The method is applied for exploring the relation between wind direction and SO$_2$ concentration in a monitoring station close to a power plant located in Galicia (NW--Spain), in order to compare the effectiveness of precautionary measures for pollutants reduction in two different years.
+In this work, an algorithm for flexible estimation of the joint density for a circular-linear variable is proposed.
+The method is applied for exploring the relation between wind direction and SO$_2$ concentration in a monitoring station close to a power plant located in Galicia (NW-Spain), in order to compare the effectiveness of precautionary measures for pollutants reduction in two different years.

 \begin{flushleft}